 Merrion Fertility Clinic does provide a counselling service as well as a support group.
 Additional support may be helpful throughout your treatment.
-The support group is free for patients, however the individual counselling sessions have an additional charge.
+The support group is free for patients, however the individual counselling sessions have an additional charge that is not covered by the HSE funding.